accept-project/accept-api/README.md

 Solving the ACCEPT API Project Dependencies:
 ============================================

-At this stage all libraries references should be solved, remains the logging library “Elmah”:
+At this stage all libraries references should be resolved, remains the logging library “Elmah”:

 1 – Within the Solution Explorer find the “AcceptApi” project and right click References, then click “Add Reference…” 2 – Within the Solution Explorer find the “AcceptApi” project and right click it, then click “Build”.

 -	The project should successfully compile.
--	If the compilation fails, means not all References are sorted, step 9 should be replicated for this project too.
+-	If the compilation fails, means not all References are resolved, step 9 should be replicated for this project too.

 Compiling the Solution:
 =======================

-If all dependencies and respective references are solved, the solution can now be successfully compiled.
+If all dependencies and respective references are resolved, the solution can now be successfully compiled.

 #How to compile:
 Within the Solution Explorer very top find the solution label: “Solution ‘AcceptApi’” and right click it, then click “Build”.